eyadkobatte/personal-blog/content/blog/thinking-in-typescript/index.md

 }
 ```

-We have solved our 2 problems
+This solves the issue of extending the interface and having one single source of truth.

-1. Writing fields again and again.
-2. Extending this class out for updates requires updating only the interface
+We now do not have write the same fields again in multiple places, and extending the class out for updates or maintenance requires updating only the interface